frsong/tf-examples/README.md

 # Notes

 This code has been tested with Python 3.5 and TensorFlow 1.0.1.
 Many examples generate a figure or two so take a look at `figs/` to see what to expect.
-Results should be consistent between runs on the same, single CPU, but not necessarily on a GPU.
+Results should be consistent between runs on a single CPU, but not necessarily on a GPU.
 An "epoch" means one full presentation of the dataset.

 ## Datasets